Volunteering opportunities at SENAC

 - Ongoing support from SENAC

-- organise a raffle, quiz night, sponsored event or gala evening
+organise a fundraising event such as a raffle, quiz night, sponsored event or gala evening

-Another way of helping us raise funds that doesn’t require a regular time commitment is by signing up for http://www.easyfundraising.org.uk/causes/senac
+One way of helping us raise funds that doesn’t require a regular time commitment is http://www.easyfundraising.org.uk/causes/senac

-This is one of the easiest way to help raise money for Special Educational Needs Advice Centre!
-If you already shop online with retailers such as Tesco’s, Sainsbury’s, Amazon, Argos, John Lewis, Comet, iTunes, eBay or HMV, sign up for free to raise money while you shop!
+This is one of the easiest way to help raise money for Special Educational Needs Advice Centre.
+If you already shop online with retailers such as Tesco’s, Sainsbury’s, Argos, John Lewis, Comet, Etsy, eBay or HMV, sign up for free to raise money while you shop!